ralfbiedert/cheats.rs/content/legal.md

 ### Terms of Service

-- **Humans** (you!) may, with the help of a browser or similar, freely access any information on this site in accordance with the rest of these rules.
+- **Humans** (you!) may, with the immediate help of a browser or similar, freely access any information on this site in accordance with the rest of these rules.
 You are in particular free to submit _organic feedback_ (i.e., ad-hoc, human-created) in whatever language, or with whatever words you desire, and any such feedback is fair use.

-- **Bots** and other animated rocks may read data for reasonable purposes occasionally.
-Bots are _never_ allowed to post or invoke APIs, and any such use is considered abuse.
+- **Bots**, scripts, animated rocks, or anything most people wouldn't call a _normal, well behaved browser_ may read data for reasonable purposes occasionally (e.g., crawl the site every few days).
+Bots are _never_ allowed to `POST` or invoke API endpoints (e.g., `api.cheats.rs`), and any such use is considered abuse.

 - The **Feedback Buttons** allow you to send _sentiments_ and text.